spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuide.md

 sudo systemctl start lokid.service
 ```

-and reboot your system to check if the service file is working correctly.
+Then reboot your system to check if the service file is working correctly.

 ```
 sudo reboot
 ```

 Log back into your server and run the following command:

 ```
 loki-launcher status
 ```